AndrewFReda/dotfiles/README.md

-# Jeff’s dotfiles
+# Andy's dotfiles

-These were shamelessly lifted from [Matthias Bynens](https://github.com/jeffbyrnes) dotfiles, and edited to suit my setup.
+These were shamelessly lifted from [Jeff Byrnes](https://github.com/jeffbyrnes) dotfiles, and edited to suit my setup.

 ## Installation